zayamatias/sscraper/README.md

 **The script will run on a single thread, so it will not be super fast, parsing 70000 roms with an empty local DB may take up to 3 days or more depending on circumstances**

+Also, if you do a scrape of the 200k games that are in SS and store them in the localDB, you would need SS only to download media (May add that feature in the future)

 ## Default Behavior

 By default, running the script 'python sscraper.py' will: